-Recreational fishing for bottomfish will be open from the second Saturday in March through the third Saturday in October, which is March 9 through October 19, 2019.
+Recreational fishing for bottomfish will be open from the second Saturday in March through the third Saturday in October, which is March 11 through October 21, 2023.
 Daily limit is a total of 9 bottomfish regardless of species, subject to individual limits shown below.
-In addition to the nine bottomfish daily limit, three additional flatfish species (excluding Pacific halibut) can be retained.
+In addition to the nine bottomfish daily limit, five additional flatfish species (excluding Pacific halibut) can be retained.

 - The daily bag limit is two per angler.

-- No retention of possession seaward of 30 fathoms March 9 – May 31 (except when the primary halibut season is open).
+- No retention or possession seaward of 30 fathoms May 1 – May 31 (except when the primary halibut season is open)